stacks-network/docs/_develop/mining_intro.md

 ---
 # Understand app mining

-Traditionally the term ‘mining’ in cryptocurrency refers to the process of contributing compute resources to the network and earning a reward.
-On the Blockstack network, however, instead of just “mining” through computation, developers can “mine” by contributing apps to the ecosystem and making applications the community wants.
+Traditionally the term _mining_ in cryptocurrency refers to the process of contributing compute resources to the network and earning a reward.
+On the Blockstack network, however, instead of just mining through computation, developers can mine by contributing apps to the ecosystem and making applications the community wants.

 ![](images/mining-image.png)